A new Fractal Mean-Field analysis in phase transition: Concluding Remarks

-The key outcome of this formulation is the exact relation given by Eq.~(\ref{eta}), which identifies the Fisher exponent $\eta$ as the difference between the Euclidean dimension $d$ and the correlation fractal dimension $d_R$.
-This result reveals that $\eta$ quantifies how far the geometry of correlations deviates from the embedding Euclidean space.
-In parallel, the relation between $d_R$ and the fractal dimension of the ordered phase, $d_f$, given by Eq.~(\ref{dl2}), connects the geometric and thermodynamic descriptions at criticality.
+The central outcome of this approach is the exact relation given by Eq.~(\ref{eta}), which identifies the Fisher exponent $\eta$ as the difference between the Euclidean dimension $d$ and the correlation fractal dimension $d_R$.
+This result reveals that $\eta$ directly quantifies the deviation of the geometry of correlations from that of the embedding Euclidean space.
+In parallel, the relation between $d_R$ and the fractal dimension of the ordered phase $d_f$, given by Eq.~(\ref{dl2}), establishes a direct link between geometric and thermodynamic descriptions at criticality.
+Moreover, the good agreement between the analytical predictions and tabulated critical exponents across different spatial dimensions provides strong evidence that Eqs.~(\ref{eta}) and~(\ref{dl2}) hold universally.

-The computed values of $d_R$, $d_f$, and $\eta$, summarized in Table~\ref{Table1}, confirm the internal consistency of the formulated fractal analysis.
-Moreover, the good agreement between analytical predictions and tabulated critical exponents across different dimensions indicates that Eqs.~(\ref{eta}) and~(\ref{dl2}) hold universally.
-Furthermore, we find equations for the exponents $\beta$, $\nu$ and the fractal dimensions $d_f$ and $d_R$, Eqs (\ref{curve_beta}-\ref{curve_df}), shown in Figs. \ref{fig:beta}-\ref{fig:df}.These equations provide good numerical approximations for any dimension $d$ in the range $1 \leq d \leq 4$.
+Finally, exploiting the fact that our formulation naturally extends to continuously varying spatial dimensions, we obtain explicit expressions for the critical exponents $\beta$ and $\nu$, as well as for the fractal dimensions $d_f$ and $d_R$ as a function of $d$, given in Eqs.~(\ref{curve_beta})--(\ref{curve_df}) and illustrated in Figure ~\ref{fig}.
+These expressions yield accurate numerical approximations for all dimensions in the range $1 \leq d \leq 4$.

 This geometric interpretation offers an alternative perspective to the traditional notion of a critical upper dimension.
 As $d$ increases, the difference $d - d_R$ gradually disappears, and the developed fractal mean-field approach smoothly converges to traditional Euclidean mean-field behavior.
-Therefore, the mean-field regime emerges naturally as the limit in which the correlation geometry becomes purely Euclidean, i.e., $d = d_c = d_R$.
+Therefore, the usual mean-field regime emerges naturally as the limit in which the correlation geometry becomes purely Euclidean, i.e., $d = d_c = d_R$.